girishpanchal0007/uc_quickpay/README.txt

 INSTALLATION
 ------------

- * Use composer to install QuickPay (Composer required drupal/uc_quickpay).
+ * Use composer to install QuickPay (composer require drupal/uc_quickpay).
- * We have added required library in module composer file which is "quickpay-php-client".
+ * If the composer is not installed then first you need to install composer after that you need to run the library install command.
- * Required library will be automatically downloaded when you will run composer.
+ * After installing QuickPay library, Enable Ubercart QuickPay module.
  * Follow the standard method to install/enable it.

  See: https://drupal.org/projects/uc_quickpay